Types of Scholarships and Financial Aid for International Students

 The Prindle Institute for Ethics awards scholarships to students who have demonstrated a strong aptitude for thinking about ethics and the critical issues of our time.
 Recipients must incorporate an ethics education component into their curricular or co-curricular plans at DePauw.

 DePauw grants Music Performance Awards to music majors who demonstrate exceptional talent during an audition for music faculty.
 These awards supersede any academic merit awards and are limited to tuition expenses only.
 Non-music majors who commit to participating in auditioned large ensembles and enroll in private lessons may also audition for smaller Music Performance Awards.

 Financial Aid (need-based)

-International students need to submit the CSS profile or International Student Financial Aid Application to qualify for Financial Aid, we no longer accept CSS Profile or ISFAA (financial aid application deadlines correspond with the admission deadlines).
+International students need to submit the DePauw University Student Certification of Finances to qualify for Financial Aid, we no longer accept CSS Profile or ISFAA (financial aid application deadlines correspond with the admission deadlines).
 Financial aid packages are awarded at the time of admission.